ncphillips/truecoders.io/_coders/antwon-ervin.markdown

 reviews:
 - teammate: Cody Winton
   body: Antwon is an exceptional individual with a real knack for interaction and
     explanation.
+He works well with others, bringing insight and perspective to problems.
 I highly recommend Antwon for a DBA or Project Management role.
 - teammate: Martin Murphy
   body: I highly recommend Antwon for a DBA position.
 He’s a tenacity with problems
     and cool demeanor will make for an excellent addition to any team.
 With natural